murkl/arch-os/docs/DOCS.md

 #### Configuration

-This config files are created or modified during the Arch OS installation.
+This config files are created or modified during the Instarcher installation.

 ```
 # Aliases